KeckObservatory/Keck-ETC/README.md

 ## W. M. Keck Observatory Exposure Time Calculator

-Copyright (c) 2022, W. M. Keck Observatory

-All rights reserved.

-This project is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.

-### About Program
+### About

 This project contains the source code for the server running the W.M.K.O. exposure time calculator.

-The calculator GUI can be found at <https://www2.keck.hawaii.edu/software/keckETC/>, while the API can be found at <https://www2.keck.hawaii.edu/software/keckETC/getETC2.php>.
+The calculator GUI can be found at [www2.keck.hawaii.edu/software/keckETC](https://www2.keck.hawaii.edu/software/keckETC/), while the API can be found at [www2.keck.hawaii.edu/software/keckETC/getETC2.php](https://www2.keck.hawaii.edu/software/keckETC/getETC2.php).
 Usage instructions for the GUI and API can be found on their relevant pages.

 The remainder of this document contains instructions to download, install, and run the API server and GUI on your own local machine.